 Football Database:

-IRG’s Solution: Enforced 100% uniqueness for composite keys and valid nullable references.
+- IRG’s Performance: Enforced 100% uniqueness for composite keys and valid nullable references.

 Brazilian E-Commerce Database:

-IRG’s Solution: Guaranteed 100% valid serial IDs, avoiding duplicates.
+- IRG’s Performance: Guaranteed 100% valid serial IDs, avoiding duplicates.

 Beatport Tracks Database:

 IRG represents a paradigm shift in relational synthetic data generation.
-By using deep learning to understand complex database schemas, IRG can generate realistic relational synthetic data at scale for enterprises to innovate seamlessly, ensuring synthetic data isn’t just realistic—it’s relational, scalable, and constraint-perfect.
+By using deep learning to understand complex database schemas, IRG can generate realistic relational synthetic data at scale for enterprises to innovate and grow seamlessly.

 To Read the complete research paper click here.